AztlanEngineering/front/apps/template-react/README.md

 - remove corresponding webpack config
 - remove unneeded ci
 - on Vercel, make sure the build script and env variables are properly configured (as it doesnt happen on github anymore)

+important information
+- It is crucial that login-only routes are protected by PrivateRoute.
+This is what will catch an empty user and redirect properly.
+Several issues can arise if this is not taken care of, on the front-end "You do not have permission to perform this action" (GraphQL Error), and on the SSR renderer (fetchKey is undefined) - when running usePreloadedQuery.
+- For SSR, you might want to use useLazyLoadQuery rather than useQueryLoader